Mission Produce (NASDAQ:AVO) Announces Quarterly Earnings Results

-Mission Produce (NASDAQ:AVO – Get Free Report) released its quarterly earnings data on Monday.
-The company reported $0.15 EPS for the quarter, missing the consensus estimate of $0.22 by ($0.07), MarketWatch Earnings reports.
-The firm had revenue of $261.40 million for the quarter, compared to analysts’ expectations of $241.97 million.
-Mission Produce had a positive return on equity of 3.82% and a negative net margin of 3.75%.
-The company’s revenue for the quarter was down 16.5% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.25 earnings per share.
+Mission Produce (NASDAQ:AVO – Get Free Report) posted its quarterly earnings data on Monday.
+The company reported $0.15 EPS for the quarter, missing analysts’ consensus estimates of $0.22 by ($0.07), MarketWatch Earnings reports.
+The company had revenue of $261.40 million for the quarter, compared to analyst estimates of $241.97 million.
+Mission Produce had a negative net margin of 3.75% and a positive return on equity of 3.82%.
+Mission Produce’s revenue was down 16.5% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $0.25 EPS.

 Mission Produce Stock Down 2.3 %